Hendy/umbraco-look/README.md

 # Look (Beta) for Umbraco v7
 Look sits on top of Umbraco Examine adding support for:

-* Indexing all IPublishedContent items (each as a Lucene Document) be they: Umbraco Content, Media, Members or properties on them that return IPublishedContent, eg. Nested Content.
+* Indexing all IPublishedContent items (each as a Lucene Document) be they: Umbraco Content, Media, Members or properties on them that return IPublishedContent*, eg. Nested Content.

+* Tag querying & faceting - query on tags and return facet data for tags.

 * Text match highlighting - return fragments of contextual text relevant to the supplied search term.

 * Geospatial querying - boundary and location distance querying (this can also be used for filtering / sorting).

-* Tag querying & faceting - query on tags and return facet data for tags.
+*use PropertyValueConverters to return collections of IPublishedContent for any other data to be indexed.

 ## Installation